GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 ![results](/results.png)

 On a per-cluster basis, ARIMA models had the lowest RMSE overall, However, there were several outliers for RMSE, particularly for the larger clusters with larger counties, which are arguably the most important ones.
 For clusters with smaller populations, i.e. smaller counties, the ARIMA model suggests promising results with an RMSE of 750.62.
 The LSTM models performed the worst for the per cluster average RMSE, with an average of 36706.69.
-This is indicative
+This is indicative that the hyperparameters were not tuned correctly or the model was deployed incorrectly.
+As it was our first time using Keras and utilizing an LSTM model the latter is the more likely case.

 The ARIMA models worked well over clusters but often fell short for individual counties due to stationarity constraints.
-Therefore, overall, gradient boosting was the best model for predicting COVID cases on a per-county basis with a cumulative RMSE of approximately 900 for the models generated there.
+Therefore, overall, gradient boosting was the best model for predicting COVID cases on a per-county basis with an average RMSE of approximately 900 for the models generated there, however, there is value in using ARIMA models for clusters that include many of the smaller counties of the United States.

 # Works Cited
 TODO LATER